khulnasoft/StartGPT-Cookbook/articles/related_resources.md

 - [LiteLLM](https://github.com/BerriAI/litellm): A minimal Python library for calling LLM APIs with a consistent format.
 - [LlamaIndex](https://github.com/jerryjliu/llama_index): A Python library for augmenting LLM apps with data.
 - [LMQL](https://lmql.ai): A programming language for LLM interaction with support for typed prompting, control flow, constraints, and tools.
-- [OpenAI Evals](https://github.com/openai/evals): An open-source library for evaluating task performance of language models and prompts.
+- [StartGpt Evals](https://github.com/openai/evals): An open-source library for evaluating task performance of language models and prompts.
 - [Outlines](https://github.com/normal-computing/outlines): A Python library that provides a domain-specific language to simplify prompting and constrain generation.
 - [Parea AI](https://www.parea.ai): A platform for debugging, testing, and monitoring LLM apps.
 - [Portkey](https://portkey.ai/): A platform for observability, model management, evals, and security for LLM apps.